Consultation process to develop a policy on Irish-medium education outside of the Gaeltacht

 Composite reports on inspections in Irish-medium schools outside of the Gaeltacht

 Two composite reports were published by the Department of Education in spring 2021 based on inspection findings on the quality of educational provision in Irish-medium primary and post-primary schools outside of the Gaeltacht.
 These reports covered the period 2017 to 2020.
-These reports provide a helpful insight into practice in Irish-medium schools, which may be of interest to those participating in the public consultation process.

 Review of literature on education through minority languages

-The Sealbhú research institute in DCU was commissioned by the Department of Education to carry out a review of literature on Irish-medium education and on education through minority languages to inform the development of the policy.
+The Sealbhú research institute in DCU was commissioned by the Department of Education and Youth to carry out a review of literature on Irish-medium education and on education through minority languages to inform the development of the policy.
 Their report contains their researchers’ findings in relation to effective practice in ten different jurisdictions where education is provided through minority languages.

 Reports on the consultation